SandroS22/bank/README.md

 This application was made using:
 * Java 11
+* Spring Boot
 * Angular
+* PostgreSQL

 ## All the interfaces are generated using blackboxAI
+ I'm a back-end developer trying to show back-end skills.
+So i put the front-end aside and focused where i am looking for improve my knowledge.

 ## About
-Just trying to show some skills in Java.
-I'm a primary back-end developer, so the front is not that beauty, but i tried.
+Just trying to show some skills in Java with the Spring Boot framework.